cabforum/netsec/docs/NSR.md

 **Certificate Management System**: A system used by a CA or Delegated Third Party to process, approve issuance of, or store certificates or certificate status information, including the database, database server, and storage.

-**Certificate System**: A system used by a CA or Delegated Third Party to access, process, or manage data or provide services related to:
+**Certificate System**: A system used by a CA or Delegated Third Party to access, process, or manage data or provide services related to performing:

    1. identity validation;
    2. identity authentication;